 As the IFM study is not the only one to come to these conclusions - there is a survey by Deloitte that comes to similar results - cautionary voices are being raised.
 As early as 2014, the Handelsblatt newspaper reported:

-"You have to let that sink in first.
-A massive wave is rolling towards German SMEs with Industry 4.0, production processes are changing globally due to the advancement of automation, it is estimated that more than 50 billion devices will be connected to the network by 2020, i.e. in a mere six years, and SMEs don't find this relevant.
-Is that still chutzpah or just ignorance?"
+„You have to let that sink in.
+Industry 4.0 is a massive wave rolling towards the German Mittelstand, global production processes are changing due to the advancement of automation, and it's estimated that by 2020, a mere six years away, more than 50 billion devices will be connected to the internet, and the Mittelstand doesn't find this relevant.
+Is this still sheer audacity or simply ignorance?“

 Don't panic about the digital refuseniks

-But perhaps we shouldn't be too alarmist when it comes to the digitalisation of German SMEs.
+But perhaps one shouldn't be too alarmist about the digitalisation of the German Mittelstand either.
 Ultimately, it's about tools.
-Tools that must serve the purpose of a medium-sized company.
-Weighing up when and which tools should be used has always been a reason for an entrepreneur to think carefully - at least in the SME sector.
-It cannot be the role of IT experts, consultants and service providers to lash out at supposed "digitalisation inhibitors".
-We should help them to act after all.
+Tools that must serve the corporate purpose of a medium-sized company.
+The consideration of when and which tools should be used has always been a reason for an entrepreneur to think thoroughly – at least in the Mittelstand.
+It cannot be the role of IT professionals, consultants and service providers to now beat up on supposed „digitalisation obstructors“.
+We should ultimately help them to act.

 German SMEs focus on digitalisation – „step-by-step“ and long-term